When you think about ‘natural headshot photography’, what does that mean?

 One of the first things you’ll probably say to me when we meet is “I hate having my photo taken”.
 I hate having my photo taken too, so it’s my job to make your portrait photography session as painless as possible.

-You will look much better in photos if you are at ease in front of the camera.
+You will look much better in photos if you are relaxed in front of the camera.
 As a result of photographing hundreds of people, I have developed an ability to make your session seem effortless and easy.
 Because portraits are about people, creating an environment where you feel confident and comfortable is really important.

 The session will be as relaxed and informal as possible because that will make the shoot much more enjoyable for both you and me, and it results in better photos.
 The selection of images on this page is a true reflection of my work, so it should give you a good idea of the type portrait photos you can expect from me.